-Caterpillar Inc. (CAT), the world’s largest maker of construction and mining equipment, is among manufacturers expecting an improving outlook.
+Caterpillar Inc. (CAT:US), the world’s largest maker of construction and mining equipment, is among manufacturers expecting an improving outlook.

 “In the United States, we’re becoming increasingly optimistic,” Michael DeWalt, a spokesman for Peoria, Illinois- based Caterpillar, said on a Jan 28 conference call with analysts.
 “We expect U.S. housing industry to help the economy in 2013.”